stefankoegel/moodle-mod_groupdistribution/README.txt

 ------------

 Put the module files into Moodles mod/ directory and install it via the administration page.

-After the installation you can add the Groupdistribution activity to a course and configure it.
+Then add the Groupdistribution activity to a course and configure it.